 16:50 – 17:15: Panel with speakers

 Seminar fee is 35 euro.
-The event is free for students and staff of VUB.
-Registration required on the website of VUB.
+The event is free for students and staff of VUB (enrollment number required).

 Gil Awada studied medicine at the Vrije Universiteit Brussel, graduating in 2015, and subsequently started his training in Internal Medicine.
 In August 2017, he enrolled in a PhD project under the supervision of Prof. Dr. Bart Neyns at the Oncology Department of the Universitair Ziekenhuis Brussel.
 He performs clinical and translational research in melanoma and glioblastoma, investigating new applications of targeted agents, combination therapies and the use of novel clinical biomarkers (such as circulating tumor DNA and imaging).